shichishima/obsidian-universal-cursor-hotkeys/README.md

 - **Multi-cell cut, copy, and paste are not supported (Kill Line / Kill Region / Yank):** Kill Line, Kill Region, and Yank are text-level operations; inside a table, they work on the text content within individual cells.
 Selecting multiple cells and attempting to cut or paste with these commands is not supported.
 For multi-cell cut, copy, and paste operations, use the right-click context menu instead.
 - **Source Mode table detection is heuristic:** In Source Mode, table rows are identified by a simple string check (line starts and ends with `|`).
 Unlike Live Preview mode, which uses the syntax tree, this approach may produce unexpected behavior on lines that coincidentally match the pattern but are not part of a Markdown table.
 - **Shortcut Conflicts**
-  - **On Windows:** Assigning Ctrl+A (HOME) or Ctrl+V (Page down) overrides the system Select all and Paste shortcuts.
-For Select all, use the bundled "Select all" command (run from the command palette or assign it a custom hotkey).
-If you assign Ctrl+V to Page down, also register Yank (Ctrl+Y) to retain paste functionality.
+  - **On Windows:** Assigning Ctrl+A (HOME) overrides the system Select all shortcut.
+Use the bundled "Select all" command (run from the command palette or assign it a custom hotkey) as a replacement.
-  - **On macOS:** Assigning Cmd+V to Page up overrides the system Paste shortcut.
-If you assign Cmd+V to Page up, also register Yank (Ctrl+Y) to retain paste functionality.
+  - **Page down / Page up — paste conflict:** Assigning Ctrl+V, Cmd+V, or Alt+V to Page down or Page up will break keyboard paste in non-editor plugin views (e.g., Excalidraw).
+Yank (Ctrl+Y) restores paste within the markdown editor, but cannot substitute for Cmd+V in those views.
+Right-click → Paste remains available as a workaround.
+It is recommended to assign these commands to keys that do not conflict with paste.

 ## Command Details